What is GST and Types of GST?

 State GST

-State GST or SGST is levied on intrastate transactions (transactions that occur within a state).
-The levied tax goes entirely to the government of the state where the transaction took place.
+State GST or SGST is levied on intra-state transactions (transactions that occur within a state).
+The levied tax goes entirely to the government of the state where the transaction is consumed (as GST is a destination-based tax).

 Central GST

 Central GST or CGST is levied on intra-state transactions in addition to the SGST.
-The levied tax goes entirely to the central government even though the transaction took place within the boundaries of a state.
+The levied tax goes entirely to the Central Government.

-Integrated GST or IGST is levied on interstate transactions (transactions that occur between two states or a state and a union territory).
-The levied tax is shared between the central government and the state government or union territory to which the goods or services were supplied to.
+Integrated GST or IGST is levied on inter-state transactions (transactions between two states, or a state and a union territory) and on imports.
+The levied tax is collected by the Central Government, and then shared between the Centre and the consuming State/Union Territory.

 Examples of Different Types of GST